-On this page we have collected a few statements from our current Year 7s.
+On this page we have collected a few statements from our students.
 They, not long ago, made the same leap as you.
 They will be in the best position to offer advice about how to tackle the change from primary to secondary.
 I am sure when you join us in September, many of them will be able to help guide you around the school.

 Mark B – Year 7